tsedio/tsed-cli/packages/cli-core/readme.md

 }
 ```

-> Note: replace {{name}} by the name of you bin file located in src/bin.
+> Note: replace {{name}} by the name of your bin file located in src/bin.

 > Note 2: The option `-r ./.tmp` create a temporary directory to generate files with your command.

 ## More examples

-Here other commands examples:
+Here are other command examples:

 - Init a project command: https://github.com/tsedio/tsed-cli/tree/master/packages/cli/src/commands/init/InitCmd
 - Generate command: https://github.com/tsedio/tsed-cli/tree/master/packages/cli/src/commands/generate/GenerateCmd